percona/pmm-doc/source/qan-intro.rst

 Metrics is a table with these headings:

-- Metric - The Metric name, with a question-mark tool-tip that reveals a description of the metric on mouse-over.
+- Metric - The Metric name, with a question-mark tool-tip that reveals a description of the metric on mouse-over (see :ref:`ref-qan-metrics`).

 - Rate/Second - A historical load graph, with real-time values per unit time.